qmir/typo/README.md

-This is an example of typography working on Ethereum smart contract.
+This is an example (just for fun) of typography working on Ethereum smart contract.
+But there are some useful things in contract and in interaction though Web3 library (Metamask) and Infura.